 - Assisted in an important trial victory for a Cape Cod landowner whose land was taken by eminent domain in connection with the Sagamore Flyover Highway Project to secure a $5.3 million verdict for the client

-Prior to joining Nutter, Alison gained legal experience as an Appellate Unit intern at the Suffolk County District Attorney’s Office in Boston, where she argued cases before the Massachusetts Appeals Court on behalf of the Commonwealth.
-During law school, Alison worked at the Boston College Legal Assistance Bureau’s Housing Law Clinic and was a member of the Philip C. Jessup International Law Moot Court Team.
+Prior to joining Nutter, Alison gained legal experience as an intern in the Appellate Unit at the Suffolk County District Attorney’s Office in Boston, where she argued cases before the Massachusetts Appeals Court on behalf of the Commonwealth.

 News & Insights